mixxxdj/manual/source/chapters/user_interface.rst

   not going through a mixer, adjust the gain of your sound card.
 If your sound card does not have any controls on it (for example, for sound cards built into computers), adjust the sound card settings with your :term:`OS <operating system>` mixer program.
-The Master Gain Knob in Mixxx should be a last resort for adjusting volume.
+The Main Gain Knob in Mixxx should be a last resort for adjusting volume.

   .. warning:: **In no case should any part of the signal chain be clipping,